folkertvanheusden/mcb/README.md

 * It will blink the LED when packets are seen (on MQTT or RF).
 * You can press the button on an Heltec v3 to see some statistics.

-* it runs a HTTP REST server that can be reached on the IP-address it shows in the serial console
+* it runs a HTTP REST server that can be reached on the IP-address shown in the serial console
 * REST endpoints:
   * /status  - uptime & traffic statistics
   * /version - board type, GIT hash, build timestamp